juliagsch/SPAGHETTI/README.md

    By default, the tool will generate synthetic EV usage data for 365 days and save it to a CSV file named `ev_usage.csv`.
 You can specify different parameters and output filenames by providing command-line arguments.

-4. Output: The output file contains one line for each generated trip: Day number, Day name, Departure Time (from home), SOC on Departure, Arrival Time (back home), SOC on Arrival, DIstance traveled (km), Time spend driving (km).
+4. Output: The output file contains one line for each generated trip: Day number, Day name, Departure Time (from home), SOC on Departure, Arrival Time (back home), SOC on Arrival, Distance traveled (km), Time spend driving (km).
 The latter two can be useful to compute the SOC reduction over time.

 ## Arguments